Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the max amount of information (measured in megabytes per second) that can be transported over the external memory interface in a second.
-It is calculated by multiplying the bus width by its memory speed.
-If it uses DDR type memory, it must be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of MB per second) that can be transferred across the external memory interface in a second.
+It's calculated by multiplying the bus width by its memory clock speed.
+If it uses DDR type memory, it must be multiplied by 2 once again.
 If it uses DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
-This is worked out by multiplying the total texture units by the core clock speed of the chip.
-The higher this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the most pixels that the graphics card could possibly record to the local memory in one second - measured in millions of pixels per second.
-The number is worked out by multiplying the number of Render Output Units by the the card's clock speed.
-ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the max fill rate.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the most pixels the graphics card can possibly record to the local memory per second - measured in millions of pixels per second.
+The number is calculated by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate is also dependant on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices